 - 3.Severe heel pain the day after exercising

 - 6.Swelling that is present all the time and gets worse throughout the day with activity

 Platelet Rich Plasma Therapy – PRP Treatment – where by your own bodies healing properties isolated from a simple blood draw followed by centrifuge can be injected into the area of injury allowing for a rapid healing response over 1-2 weeks.
-This treatment is coupled sometime to a walking boot dispensed from the office.
+This treatment is coupled sometimes to a walking boot dispensed from the office.
 PRP therapy has become a popular alternative to tendon surgery and very highly talked about in the media with famous athletes including Kobe Bryant utilizing this therapy for tendon injuries thus avoiding open surgical techniques.
-PRP is our clinics mainstay of therapy for tendinosis, tendon damage, partial tears and plantar fascial injuries/ plantar fasciitis and fasciosis.
+PRP is our clinic’s mainstay of therapy for tendinosis, tendon damage, partial tears, and plantar fascial injuries/ plantar fasciitis and fasciosis.

-One study showed that fasciitis being treated with platelet rich plasma therapy had longstanding healing effects on the plantar fascia compared to control group that received methylprednisone steroid injection into the plantar fascia.
+One study showed that fasciitis being treated with platelet-rich plasma therapy had longstanding healing effects on the plantar fascia compared to the control group that received methylprednisone steroid injection into the plantar fascia.
 The study certainly showed the long term lasting effects of PRP injection for plantar fasciitis.
 PRP is done under local anesthetic with sedation if patient desires in a safe controlled environment in our surgical facility thus greatly reducing the minimal chance of infection.

 Anti-inflammatory Medications – NSAIDS like ibuprofen are often prescribed to help manage the pain and inflammation.